Sarcoma Care

 • Core biopsy – A small amount of tumor tissue is removed using a wide needle.
 This can be done as a minor procedure by a radiologist (sometimes guided by ultrasound or CT scan/MRI).

-• Incisional biopsy – Part of a tumor is removed through a minor surgery.
-This minor procedure is performed by a surgeon, and is often done if a needle biopsy doesn’t provide enough information for a diagnosis.
+• Incisional biopsy – Part of a tumor is removed through minor surgery.
+This minor procedure is performed by a surgeon and is often done if a needle biopsy doesn’t provide enough information for a diagnosis.

 A pathologist looks at the biopsy tissue under a microscope to look for cancer cells to make the diagnosis.
 Sarcoma can be hard to diagnose, so it’s important to have the biopsy reviewed by a trained sarcoma pathologist.
 Diagnosing the correct subtype of sarcoma is key to building the right treatment plan.

 For sarcomas that have not spread, surgery is the main treatment.
-The surgeon works to remove the tumor completely while still saving critical organs and structures (such as blood vessels and nerves) if possible.
+Your surgeon will work to remove the tumor completely while still saving critical organs and structures (such as blood vessels and nerves) if possible.
 Depending on the case, a care team may also recommend chemotherapy or radiation therapy to ensure the best possible outcome.

 Sarcoma cases vary so much that each patient will have a different prognosis.
 Your surgeon will take time to talk to you about your sarcoma subtype, your treatment plan and what you can expect.